skrattaren/apf.rst/apf.rst

 + [p.
 131] "The purple cart rumbled off.
 Painted crudely on the back were the words: Petunia, The Desert Princess."

-  The scenes with Letitia, Darleen and Neilette resonate with "`The Adventures of Priscilla, Queen of the Desert`_", the 1994 movie about two transvestites and a transsexual crossing Australia in a bus.
+  The scenes with Letitia, Darleen and Neilette resonate with **The Adventures of Priscilla, Queen of the Desert**, the 1994 movie about two transvestites and a transsexual crossing Australia in a bus.

 + [p.
 133] "[...] enquiries as to whether it required something for the